spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/delete-cluster-profile.md

 2. Select **Profiles** from the left **Main Menu**.

-3. Verify the cluster profile is not in the list of available profiles.
+3. Verify the cluster profile is not in the list of available profiles or that its version is no longer listed in the **drop-down Menu** on the profile details page.